dw-data/eutf-africa/README.md

 This project is a collaboration of several partners within the [European Data Journalism Network (EDJNet)](https://www.europeandatajournalism.eu/).
 While DW was project leads, [VoxEurop](https://voxeurop.eu/en/), [Openpolis](https://www.openpolis.it/) and [OBCT](https://www.balcanicaucaso.org/eng) were contributing partners.

-This project consists of multiple stories published over consecutive days:
+This project consists of multiple stories published:

 - DW: "How the EU spent billions to halt migration from Africa" evaluating whether the EUTF reached its goals –– *available in [English](https://dw.com/a-61362906), [Arabic](https://p.dw.com/p/49qAg) and [German](https://dw.com/a-61443980)*
 - DW: "EU uses development aid to strongarm Africa on migration" placing the EUTF in context of European development aid efforts –– *available in [English](https://dw.com/a-61375189), [Arabic](https://p.dw.com/p/49uV7) and [German](https://dw.com/a-61430196)*
  - DW: "How Germany manages EU funds in Africa" outlining the role of Germany as the EUTF's biggest state donor –– *available in [English](https://dw.com/a-61375626), [Arabic](https://p.dw.com/p/49yN3) and [German](https://dw.com/a-61445516)*